As virus spreads in jails and prisons, correctional officers fear for themselves and their loved ones

 Hudson doesn’t know when he will be able to return to the D.C. jail.
 He also fears for his 25-year-old son, who lives at the house since graduating from Virginia Union University.

-His cough has weakened into an occasional hacking.
-His doctor told him to drink hot tea, wash his hands and sanitize frequently and use decongestant medications.
+His cough has weakened into occasional hacking.
+His doctor told him to drink hot tea, wash his hands and sanitize frequently, and use decongestant medications.

 “I’m just trying to keep my family safe and together since no one else, not the city, not the jail, no one is working to keep us safe,” he said.
 “They all let us down.”